chrisburnell/chrisburnell.com/src/pages/cv.md

 ## Summary

-Front End Developer with {{ global.now | friendlyDate("yyyy") - site.established }} years of experience, specialising in CSS, design systems, developer advocacy and education, and technical writing and speaking.
-Software Engineer building design systems and tools to enable teams to build maintainable and performant websites, with an uncompromising focus on user experience.
-Passionate about the open web, having published over 40 technical articles and authored 4 open source projects.
-Actively involved in the web community and organising in-person events like [State of the Browser](https://stateofthebrowser.com) as a conference organiser.
+Front End Developer / Software Engineer / Aspiring Developer Advocate with {{ global.now | friendlyDate("yyyy") - site.established }} years of experience, specialising in CSS, design systems, developer advocacy and education, and technical writing and speaking.
+Work roles involved in creating design systems and tools to enable teams to build maintainable and performant websites, with an uncompromising focus on user experience.
+Passionate about the open web, having published over 40 technical articles, and author of several open-source projects.
+Actively involved in the web community and act as co-organiser for an annual, in-person conference, [State of the Browser](https://stateofthebrowser.com).

 <h2 style="break-before: page;">Professional Experience</h2>

 <div class=" [ space-between ] ">
     <h3><a href="https://squiz.net"><c-emoji>{% image './images/content/squiz-logo.svg', 'Squiz’s logo', 'brand-logo' %}</c-emoji> Squiz</a></h3>
-    <small><strong>February 2018 – present</strong></small>
+    <small><strong>February 2018 – December 2023</strong></small>
 </div>

 <div class=" [ space-between ] ">
     <h4>Software Engineer</h4>
-    <small><strong>January 2023 – present</strong></small>
+    <small><strong>January 2023 – December 2023</strong></small>
 </div>

 - Built, maintained, and published a library of React components to enable developers to build accessible and customised client websites quickly that have been fully-tested and are production-ready.